 It just needs to be scanned with your phone camera.

-You usually use this type of optical label to link to a website or an application.
+You usually use this optical label to link to a website or an application.

 Now, how can you use a QR code for tracking purposes of your direct mail campaign?